 - At the south coast of Hyrule, a woman named Loone can be found snuggling with a Sheikah orb she's named Roscoe, who she speaks to as if it were a lover.
 However, if Link brings her pictures of Guardians, the mechanical menaces of Hyrule too dangerous for most people to approach, Loone will be so enamored by them that she'll ditch the orb and act like she never cared about it.
 Subverted, however, if Link lures over a real Guardian, to which she'll scream and run for her life (without Roscoe).

-- American Dad!: Steve builds a robotic girlfriend by decorating a vacuum cleaner.
+- Steve builds a robotic girlfriend by decorating a vacuum cleaner.
 Stan doesn't like this and tells Steve to disassemble it before he gets home from work.
 In an alternate future where Stan dies retrieving gold, Steve still has the sexbot and is viewed by everyone as a freak for it.

 - "Space Pilot 3000": Bender doesn't want others to mistakenly believe that he's dating Fry and be disliked for it.